Master’s Degree in international business and settlement in foreign markets

 Programme Director Master in International Business

-- Master of Business Administration, University of St. Thomas (Houston, Texas).
+- Master’s Degree in Business Administration, University of St. Thomas (Houston, Texas)

 - Consultant and Coach at Maite Rico Escofet